finnschwall/rixaplugin/docs/source/auth_system.md

 # Authentication and security

-> :warning: **Do not use debug tools like autoreload in combination!**
+> **Do not use debug tools like autoreload in combination!**

-The auth server and such tools are generally not compatible.
+The auth server and debug tools are generally not compatible.
-Using the auth system in a debug environment can also make it very hard to debug.
+Using the auth system in a debug environment can also make finding bugs very difficult.

 ## Connecting to a server with authentication
 Add or change the following line in your `config.ini` file: